tgvaughan/icytree/manual/manual.md

 The clade collapse mechanism is also applicable to networks.
 However, the concept of clade is not so easily defined in this case.
 The present behaviour is to collapse only those descendants that do not descend from recombinant edges.
-(See the Recombinant Edges section of the manual for a information on what is meant by "recombinant edge".)
+(See the Recombinant Edges section of the manual for information on what is meant by "recombinant edge".)

 Re-rooting Trees